Snorkeling Coffins Patch – The Stake and The Donut

 The Stake is much better for snorkelers, offering a nice shallow area that allows close viewing of a huge variety of fish.
 Below you can see what the area is named after, a stake that sticks up above water.

-Nicole saw a Puddingwife Parrotfish that we had never seen before.
-We also saw a nice Spotted Moray Eel, almost 4 feet, weaving through batches of rocks.
+Nicole saw our first Puddingwife Wrasse there.
+We also saw a nice Spotted Moray Eel, almost four feet long, weaving through batches of rocks.

 We saw lots of Yellowtail Snappers, Sergeant Majors (including the purple phase), Blue Angelfish, Foureye Butterflyfish, and Spotfin Butterflyfish.
-Also Gray Angelfish, Blue Tangs, Grunts, Porkfish, Bicolor Damselfish, Yellowtail Damsel, a good number of groupers, a Rock Hind, and a Tiger Grouper.
-We found Midnight Parrotfish, young Rainbow Parrotfish, Striped Parrotfish, Spanish Hogfish, Yellowhead Wrasse, Goatfish, Flying Fish, Trumpetfish, Scrawled Cowfish, Spotted Trunkfish and a Lobster.
+Also Gray Angelfish, Blue Tangs, Grunts, Porkfish, Bicolor and Yellowtail Damselfish, a good number of groupers, a Rock Hind, and a Tiger Grouper.
+We found Midnight Parrotfish, young Rainbow Parrotfish, Striped Parrotfish, Spanish Hogfish, Yellowhead Wrasse, goatfish, Flying Fish, Trumpetfish, Scrawled Cowfish, Spotted Trunkfish, and a lobster.